andryan87/wifi-password/README.md

 ---
 ---
 ## Reference
-- This project is an improvement of [wifi-password](https://github.com/rauchg/wifi-password) created by [@rauchg](https://github.com/rauchg), where I have added support for multiple platforms and have added the feature for generating QR codes.
+- This project is an improvement of [wifi-password](https://aur.archlinux.org/packages/wifi-password/)
-- [wifiPassword](https://github.com/ankitjain28may/wifiPassword) created by [@ankitjain28may](https://github.com/ankitjain28may) was frequently used as reference throughout the development of this project.